-Writers and directors Myrick and Sanchez were catapulted into stardom and prosperity due to the success of The Blair Witch Project.
+Writers and directors Daniel Myrick and Eduardo Sánchez were catapulted into stardom and prosperity due to the success of The Blair Witch Project.
 In an interview, the question was raised: exactly how rich were these two men?
 One responded: I am not allowed to say, but I'm looking at houses for the first time in my life.

 Included among the "1001 Movies You Must See Before You Die", edited by Steven Schneider.

 71 of 90 found this interesting Interesting? |

 An early idea for the ending would have revealed that either the fisherman or his son-in-law would have been pranking the main characters all along, but this was rejected for sounding too similar to Scooby-Doo.
 Three months after the film's wide release, Cartoon Network premiered the parodic TV special The Scooby-Doo Project (1999).
 The spoof, in turn, hints at a typical Scooby-Doo franchise ending... until the real monster shows up.

 16 of 18 found this interesting Interesting? |

 Heather Donahue was initially worried about the shoot because she worried that the directors were planning to make a snuff film.